-The undersigned home energy supplier hereby agrees and assures to Agency's Name that it will comply with the following provisions as federally-mandated under the Low-Income Home Energy Assistance Program in regard to energy fuels and related services provided to eligible households: No household receiving assistance under this program will be treated adversely because of such assistance under applicable provisions of State law or public regulatory requirements; 2.
+The undersigned home energy supplier hereby agrees and assi ures to Agency's Name that it will comply with the following provisions as federally-mandated under the Low-Income Home Energy Assistance Program in regard to energy fuels and related services provided to eligible households: 1.
+No household receiving assistance under this program will be treated adversely because of such assistance under applicable provisions of State law or public regulatory requirements; 2.
+Not to discriminate, either in the cost of the goods supplied or in the services prohousehold on whose behalf payments are made; and 2.
 Not to discriminate, either in the cost of the goods supplied or in the services provided, against the eligible household on whose behalf payments are made; and 3.
-To allow representatives of the agency referenced above, and/or the State, acc payments to households for the purpose of verification of compliance with the Utility Company Name and Title (Please Print) Telephone Number Authorized Signature Date
+To allow representatives of the agency referenced above, and/or the State, access payments to households for the purpose of verification of compliance with these ٤ Utility Company Name and Title (Please Print) Telephone Number Authorized Signature Date